MikeKorotych/Duck-Sorter-Game-with-Matter.js/README.md

 # Duck Sorter

-A simple and fun game where you herd and sort groups of ducks into their own little clusters.
+A simple and fun game where you sort ducks into their own little clusters.
 Built with React, TypeScript, and the Matter.js physics engine.

 ## Features